PataphysicalSociety/soupault.app/site/reference-manual.md

 you can call an external program with `index_processor = /path/to/script`.
 The value is actually a shell command, so you can also specify arguments.

-Soupault will send a JSON representation of the site index data to the script’s stdin and expects HTML source in the stdout.
+Soupault will send a JSON representation of the site index data to the script's stdin and expects HTML source in the stdout.

 The index data format is the same as what you get when [exporting site index to JSON](#exporting-metadata-to-json).
 Use the `index.dump_json` option and inspect the output to get familiar with that format.